tconbeer/sqlfmt/README.md

 ### Using sqlfmt with different SQL dialects

 sqlfmt's rules are simple, which means it does not have to parse every single token in your query.
-This allows nearly all sql dialects to be formatted using sqlfmt's default "polyglot" dialect.
+This allows nearly all SQL dialects to be formatted using sqlfmt's default "polyglot" dialect.

 #### ClickHouse

 The exception to this is ClickHouse, which is case-sensitive where other dialects are not.
-By default, sqlfmt will lowercase all SQL keywords, database identifiers, aliases, etc. (basically anything that isn't a quoted).
+By default, sqlfmt will lowercase all SQL keywords, database identifiers, aliases, etc. (basically anything that isn't quoted).
 This is bad for ClickHouse.
 To prevent the lowercasing of function names, database identifiers, and aliases, use the `--dialect clickhouse` option when running sqlfmt.
 For example,

 ```bash
 $ sqlfmt . --dialect clickhouse